Develop a compelling premise and moral argument for your novel

 Identify key elements of your novel's story structure

 Craft a compelling conclusion to your story

 Write a detailed synopsis you can use as a map to your final draft

 About this course:

 Many aspiring novelists write with the hope that inspiration will come.
 The result is time wasted on a flabby novel with no clear shape and a sagging pace.
 On the other hand, story structure gives your novel a skeleton; it forms the bones of your story.
 And just as adding flesh and clothing to a body makes that body more unique, so does any creative addition the writer makes to his or her basic structure.
 This course teaches you how to build that skeleton, from a solid premise line to building the moral argument of your novel.
 You ensure that your novel has what story structure guru John Truby calls the "seven key steps," and you learn how reversals and reveals, as well as character wants and needs, can drive your story to a satisfying conclusion.
-Exercises focus on structural elements such as character ghosts, story world, and more, and by the end of the course, you have in-hand a six-page synopsis that works.
-In addition, for most weeks, you submit six pages of writing that relate to a particular structural element.
+Exercises are worksheets which focus on structural elements such as character ghosts, story world, and more.
+By the end of the course, you have in hand a six-page synopsis that works.

 Optional live meetings will be held on Zoom Saturdays, 10 am - 11 am PT.
 Enrollment limited to 15 students; early enrollment advised.
 Visitors not permitted.
 Internet access required.
 Materials required.

 This online course is conducted through Canvas, a secure website that allows students to log in to access lectures, discussions, and other course materials on demand.
 There are no required class meetings, however, there are optional course meetings for this particular class.
 Each course is structured with weekly assignments and deadlines.
 Lectures and coursework are accessible throughout the week.
 Workshops are conducted in writing via discussion boards with your instructor and classmates.